thelinmichael/spotify-web-api-node/README.md

 #### Player

+* Add an Item to the User's Playback Queue
 * Get a user's available devices
 * Get information about the user's current playback
 * Get current user’s recently played tracks